React Native — Configuring

 Delaying SDK activation

-Adapty pre-fetches all required data about a user when SDK is activating.
-It allows Adapty to provide you fresh data faster.
+Adapty pre-fetches all required data about a user when SDK is activated.
+It allows Adapty to provide you with fresh data faster.

-Apparently, it leads to a problem with iOS simulator, when Simulator constantly prompts you to authenticate during development.
-While Adapty cannot control StoreKit authentication flow, it can delay the requests SDK makes to obtain fresh user data.
+Apparently, it leads to a problem with the iOS simulator, when the Simulator constantly prompts you to authenticate during development.
+While Adapty cannot control the StoreKit authentication flow, it can delay the requests SDK makes to obtain fresh user data.

-Turning __debugDeferActivation property on, holds activate call until the moment you make a next Adapty SDK call.
-This way, you would not be prompted to provide authentication data if you don't really need it.
+Turning __debugDeferActivation property on and holds activate call until the moment you make the next Adapty SDK call.
+This way, you would not be prompted to provide authentication data if you don't need it.

 This feature should be used in development only, as it does not consider all the edge cases of how users use your application.
 There is likely no need to delay activation in production as iPhones (or any real devices) remember authentication data and usually don't prompt to re-enter credentials again.